-2) Present voters with a narrow, predetermined choice they can vote for: candidate suppression.
+2) Present voters with a narrow, predetermined choice they can vote for: candidate suppression, party suppression.

-3) Control how voters vote: one vote per district, Single Member Districts, At Large - Plurality "block" voting.
+3) Distort representation: one vote per district, Single Member Districts, At Large - Plurality "block" voting.
+US Senate.

-4) Control how votes are counted: First Past the Post (FPTP, aka plurality), Electoral College.
+4) Distort results through vote counting: First Past the Post (FPTP, aka plurality), Electoral College.

 There are more variables than that.
 For a more detailed list, see the Issues page.

 Over the centuries, the elites who run the United States for fun and profit, have designed and constructed multi-layered comprehensive systems to control election outcomes and obstruct change.
 The issues with US elections and government are multi-layered, pervasive, systemic and persistent.
 The only way to fix these issues is systemic reform.